rwarbelow/fast_tests/Readme.md

   .find_all_by_created_at('2000-01-01 00:00:01 UTC')
 ```

-But how do I initialize a repository with the selected results?
+But how do you initialize a repository with the selected results?
-It goes and fetches them from a CSV...
+Well, as of right now, it goes and fetches them from a CSV...

-So to do this, I would have to have the selectors convert the results
+So to do this, you would have to have the selectors convert the results
 to CSV, then write them to the file system, so they could initialize a new
 repository with the selected results.
 But it's worse, that overrides
-the existing CSV, so I have to move it out of the way before I do this,
+the existing CSV, so you have to move it out of the way before you do this,
-then move it back when I'm finished.
+then move it back when you're finished.
 And of course, if anything else tries
 to read that data while it's moved, it will get the filtered CSV rather
-than the full CSV, so I need a mutex around the csv access to guarantee
+than the full CSV, so you need protect csv access to guarantee
 that only one repository is using this at a time!

 Sound absurd to you? **Yeah, that's what those circles and arrows mean.**